AemulaDev/AemulaDev/README.md

 Hi, this is @AemulaDev!
 We are currently working to create the Aemula webapp at aemu.la.
 We are always looking for help.
-If you have experience in NLP and ML in Python or Java and would like to learn more, please email dt@aemu.la.
+If you have experience in NLP and ML in Python or Node.js and would like to learn more, please email dt@aemu.la.
 Thanks!

 <!---